-This article describes how you can transition from on-premises and cloud data warehousing to Google Cloud Platform (GCP), which includes big data services such as BigQuery, Cloud Dataflow, Cloud Dataproc, Cloud Datalab, Cloud Dataprep, and Cloud Pub/Sub.
+This article describes how you can transition from on-premises and cloud data warehousing to Google Cloud Platform (GCP), which includes big data services such as BigQuery, Cloud Dataflow, Cloud Dataproc, Cloud Datalab, Cloud Dataprep by Trifacta, and Cloud Pub/Sub.

 Over the past few decades, organizations have mastered the science of data warehousing, and increasingly apply descriptive analytics to large quantities of stored data, gaining insight into their core business operations.
 Classic Business Intelligence (BI) might have been a differentiating factor in the past, either making or breaking a company, but it's no longer sufficient.

 Now, not only do organizations need to understand past events using descriptive analytics, they also need predictive analytics, which often use machine learning (ML) to extract data patterns and make probabilistic claims about the future.
 The ultimate goal is to develop prescriptive analytics that combine lessons from the past with predictions about the future to guide real-time actions.

 Innovative ideas are often slowed by the size and complexity of the IT required to implement them.
 It takes years and millions of dollars to build a scalable, highly available, and secure data warehouse architecture.
 It is even more difficult and expensive to build a data lake for a big data operation.
 Fortunately, cloud technology makes it possible for you to focus on advancing your core business while delegating infrastructure maintenance and platform development to the cloud provider.
 On top of advanced and cost effective Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) offerings, GCP offers sophisticated Software as a Service (SaaS) technology, which can be used for serverless data warehouse and/or data lake operations.